 Some debt can actually be used to build credit and improve your credit score.
 Depending on your individual circumstances this could include items like a mortgage or an auto loan.
-However, it can also be overused and damage your credit because of late payments or having too much overall compared to income.
+However, it can also be overused and damage your credit.
+Late payments or having too much overall debt compared to income can hurt your credit.

 EXAMINE YOUR POSITION

-If debt is the issue, you have the opportunity to make decisions regarding it.
+If debt is the issue, you have the opportunity to make a decision on how to get out of debt.
 Analyze whether it is helping you or hurting you.
 Chances are good that if the situation is too much credit card spending, it will also hurt your credit in the long term.
 At that point, you may want to look at your repayment options.
 Those options include a DIY plan, a personal or consolidation loan, credit counseling, settlement, and as a last resort, bankruptcy.

 EXAMINE YOUR STRATEGY

 Most people follow similar approaches during repayment no matter which route they take.
-By creating and following a plan you give yourself the best chance at actually completing your repayment plan.
+By creating and following a plan, you give yourself the best chance at actually completing it.
 Here’s one typical approach:

 - Set your goals – decide what you want to accomplish through debt reduction